hyperopt/hyperopt/docs/templates/getting-started/minimizing_functions.md

 space = hp.uniform('x', -10, 10)
 ```

-Below, Section 2, covers how to specify search spaces that are more complicated.
+Refer to [this page](search_spaces.md) for information on how to specify search spaces that are more complicated.

 ## The Simplest Case